 On top of that, colonialism built a medical industrial complex through often violent means of cultural suppression, erasure, and exploitation.
 The rise of the patriarchy also authorized only white male physicians to practice and define medicine for the world.

 This came at the cost of folk healing practices by women and racialized peoples.
-(As the primary practitioners and healers, — hence the initiation of witch hunts in Europe that lasted several hundred years and largely targeted women folk healers.)
+(As the primary practitioners and healers,

 Many cultures found themselves driven underground, their historical contributions denied, and their cultural context erased and commercialized.